ianjohngraham/ianjohngraham.github.io/_posts/publish/2017-11-19-odata-xconnect-sitecore-9.md

 <img src="/assets/img/interactions.PNG"/>

-<h2>Taking it to PowerBI</h2>
+<h2>Taking it to Power BI</h2>

-PowerBI is an analytics tool offering from Microsoft and fortunately it takes oData services as it's data source.
+Power BI is an analytics tool offering from Microsoft and fortunately it takes oData services as it's data source.

-Here I'm using PowerBI desktop.
+Here I'm using Power BI desktop.

-So it worked in my browser what about PowerBI?
+So it worked in my browser what about Power BI?

 Hmm no dice.